axios/axios/README.md

 ### Browser

-In a browser, you can use [`URLSearchParam`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) as follows:
+In a browser, you can use the [`URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) API as follows:

 ```js
 var params = new URLSearchParams();